ProfessorOffice: Biology 336Phone: 970-491-2651Website: http://rydberg.biology.colostate.edu/dhrubaEmail: firstname.lastname@example.org

 I am interested in understanding the biological principles that organize a social group and the functional outcomes of group living.
 Using primarily honeybees as a model system and doing experimental work at the level of both the individual and the social group, I am motivated by questions that have a strong theoretical foundation.
-Projects in my lab largely deal with questions in social behavior, cognition, nutrition, energetics, and life history patterns.
+Projects in my lab largely deal with questions in social behavior, cognition, and how interindividual variability in terms of different traits contributes to these two processes.

 Katz K, Naug D. 2016.
 Dancers and Followers in a honeybee colony differently prioritize individual and colony nutritional needs.
-Animal Behaviour.
-In press.
+Animal Behaviour 119:69-74.

 Jaumann S, Scudelari R, Naug D. 2013.
 Energetic cost of learning can cause cognitive impairment in honeybees.
 Biology Letters 9:20130149